 Credit can be awarded for demonstrated college-level learning.
-Students applying for credit must
+Students applying for credit must:

-- 1. provide documentation to support the learning, - 2. have documentation evaluated by the appropriate college personnel
+- 1. Provide documentation to support the learning. - 2.
+Have documentation evaluated by the appropriate college personnel.

 If awarded, approved credit will be recorded on transcripts after a student successfully completes one semester at Stark State College.
-For more information, contact Admissions to speak with the Prior Learning Assessment Coordinator.
+For more information, contact the Admissions Office to speak with the prior learning assessment coordinator.